KuveytTurk/react-dts-generator/README.md

 #### `extends?: { includePropsAsGeneric: boolean, import: ImportType }`

-If the input component inherits from another component, base class could be import.
+If the input component inherits from another component, the base class could import from outside.

 - ```includePropsAsGeneric: boolean```
-Should the props of the input component pass to the base class?
+Should the props of the input component pass to the base class as generic?

 ```ts
 export default class BaseClass<T = any> extends React.Component<T> {
 ```

 - ```import: ImportType```
-Indicates that base class import location.
+Indicates where the base class located.

 #### `propTypesComposition: ImportType[]`